 St Begnetts GAA Club was re-named Dalkey Mitchells and began plans to develop facilities in Hyde Road.
 (It’s very likely that the “Mitchells” title was chosen because there had been a team of that name (honoring the patriot John Mitchell) operating in the Glasthule/Glenageary area in the late 18and early 1900s but had become defunct).
 Dalkey Mitchells were to later release their Minors to another new club Roger Casements

 Having collaborated in setting up Roger Casements (1966), Cuala Boys & ‘Casements later fully-amalgamated as Cuala Casements in 1967.
 By 1971, discussions were well advanced on an amalgamation between Dalkey Mitchels and Cuala Casements.
 In the meantime, Cuala Casements became informally associated with Naomh Mhuire Camogie from 1972.
-In 1974, Dalkey Mitchels and Cuala Casements merged to form Cuala Hurling & Football Club and retained an informal “association” with Naomh Mhuire.
-Then, in 1979, Naobh Mhuire was formally accepted into Cuala as a new Section – thus bringing together Camogi, Hurling & Fooball under a single Cuala ‘roof’ and giving us the great club we know today.
+In 1974, Dalkey Mitchels and Cuala Casements merged to form Cuala Hurling & Football Club and retained their informal “association” with Naomh Mhuire.
+Then, in 1979, Naobh Mhuire was formally accepted into Cuala as a new Section – thus bringing together Camogie, Hurling & Football under a single Cuala ‘roof’ and giving us the great club we know today.

 Here’s our family tree –